tobbelobb/hp-mark/README.md

    * Just some maths, for reference

+Note on Oct 29, 2020: It looks like hp-mark should try first to use EDCircle, and maybe adopt some ideas from [An occlusion-resistant circle detector using inscribed triangles (2020)](https://www.sciencedirect.com/science/article/pii/S0031320320303915?via%3Dihub).

+I like that one project fell back to edge detection after trying region growing first.
+I like that EDCircle has example implementation from its inventor published with MIT license.
+I like that EDCircle performs very well according to the occlusion-resistant paper.
+I like the occlusion-resistant paper because it uses simple geometrical concepts and goes into so much detail on how they are used.

 ### Circular Tags & Video Work
  - [Detection and Accurate Localization of Circular Fiducials under Highly Challenging Conditions (2016)](https://hal.archives-ouvertes.fr/hal-01420665/document)